Nagy, Goldie

 #Antiquity

-, Warhorse.
+Sidnell, Warhorse.
 Cavalry in Ancient Warfare

-Annotation author: Goldie Nagy
+Annotation author: Nagy, Goldie

-Book author: Sidnell Philipp
+Book author: Sidnell, Philipp

 Philip Sidnell: Warhorse.
 Cavalry in Ancient Warfare.
 London and New York: Continuum, 2006.